AndrewDongminYoo/docs-trunk-io-ko/ci-analytics/ci-analytics.md

 ## Integrations

-Trunk CI Analytics integrates with the following CI providers to gather pipeline metrics that track the performance and results of your CI systems.&#x20;
+Trunk CI Analytics integrates with the following CI providers to gather pipeline metrics that track the performance and results of your CI systems.

 | Provider       | Image                                                                                                                                                                                                                                                                                                                             | Document                                  |
 | :------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------- |